nuwa-protocol/nuwa-x402/packages/x402/README.md

 - With Coinbase’s facilitator, provide `CDP_API_KEY_ID`, `CDP_API_KEY_SECRET`, and `CDP_WALLET_SECRET`, or import `facilitator` from `@coinbase/x402` and pass it through.

 Configuration Notes
 - `price` is in USD.
-The helpers compute the on-chain amount automatically for the selected `network` and USDC asset.
+The helpers compute the on-chain amount automatically for the selected `network` and asset.
-- Supported networks: `base-sepolia` (default) and `base`.
+- Networks: `x-layer-testnet` (default) and `x-layer` going forward.
+Base networks remain accepted for backward compatibility in this package, but end-to-end settlement requires facilitator and asset support on the target chain.
 - For HTTP endpoints you can customize error messages, input/output schemas, and timeouts via `config` (`PaymentMiddlewareConfig`).

 Utilities